YagmurAkbaba/cookingApp/README.md

   * Users have to create accounts.
 (Register)
   * Login is also implemented.
   * Registered users can share, update, delete, like, and comment on recipes.
 * The front-end of the project is under development.
-Check: https://github.com/YagmurAkbaba/cooking-App
+See: https://github.com/YagmurAkbaba/cooking-App
 # Technologies
 * Java - Spring Boot
 * MySql